NUS-IRS-Project/Aristotle/README.md

 ## 🗺️ Roadmap (high-level)

 * Improved graph-based retrieval ops and evaluators
-* More language server–style actions in the VS Code UI
+* More language server-style actions in the VS Code UI
 * Templates for common project setups and datasets

 If you want any of these, please **upvote or comment** on the corresponding issues — or open a PR!